Reading 6 rak’aat after Maghrib tonight?

 Surely that’s the Qur’aan that Allaah is talking about.

-Allaah is telling us that He sent down the Qur’aan in a Blessed Night.
+Allaah is telling us that He sent down the Qur’aan on a Blessed Night.

 And that ‘Blessed Night’ is in Ramadhaan; NOT Sha’baan.